leecrossley/cordova-plugin-pedometer/README.md

 pedometer.isDistanceAvailable(successCallback, failureCallback);
 ```

-Distance estimation indicates the ability to use step information to supply the approximate distance traveled by the user.
+Distance estimation indicates the ability to use step information to supply the approximate distance travelled by the user.

 This capability is not supported on all devices, even with iOS 8.